 America’s great political divide is glaringly reflected through state variances regarding gun-control measures.
 Yet, with the shootings this past month occurring from Atlanta and California to Dallas and Philadelphia, firearm-induced grievances are felt nationwide.

 A total of 115 U.S. mass shootings have already occurred in 2021 alone, with at least 45 occurring in the last month.
 This followed a rise in homicides that soared in several major cities last year as more than 19,000 people were fatally gunned down – more than double the number in 2019 – alongside record-setting firearm sales despite a global pandemic that had left millions of Americans homebound.
 With the facts providing more reasons to abandon the free use of firearms, what is preventing the U.S. from enforcing commonsensical regulations countrywide?

 Who Benefits: Purchasers or Arms Dealers?

 The discourse around guns has regularly focused on those who purchase firearms, whilst ignoring the role of manufacturers and arms dealers who, in fact, have far greater interest vested in the industry’s growth.
-During a year of unrest and tension in the midst of a global pandemic, Americans have bought guns in record numbers over the past 18 months, a surge that is largely down to first-time buyers.
+During a year of unrest and tension in the midst of a global pandemic, Americans have bought guns in record numbers, from physical and online stores such as firearms outlet canada, over the past 18 months, a surge that is largely down to first-time buyers.

 America’s firearm industry exists as a significant player in the nation’s economy.
 As of 2020, firearm manufacturing industries had a market size of $15 billion, a 2.3% increase from 2015.
 With such considerable levels of monetary gain in an industry that effectively “arms” the occurrence of devastating events, one must wonder, in this society entrenched in capitalism, whether marketers promote the Second Amendment in efforts to uphold traditional values, or if the ideological semblance of firearms has become commodified in a bid to make more sales.